quidmonkey/namespacejs/README.md

 If you accidentally give two modules the same namespace, NamespaceJS will kindly inform you of the conflict by logging a warning.
 In addition, if a namespace is not capitalized, NamespaceJS will kindly inform you so that you can conform to the best practice of capitalizing your modules, and thereby, avoid naming collisions.

+A sample demonstration is included in this repository.
+You can run it by opening index.html in a web browser and reviewing the console.

 NamespaceJS is a mere 438 bytes minified.